 Hedonistic stimulation is when you encounter a sensation that ignites your flesh.
 It arouses or excites you.
 It touches your senses.

-When a society is sanguine, it prioritizes artistic stimulation; when it’s decaying, it seeks hedonistic flames above all else.
-The prevailing art of a period and what it communicates is a derivative of a civilization’s disposition, not the progenitor of it.
-Collectively, art is consumed because it captures the thoughts and spirit of your kin; it’s a concurrent or lagging indicator, not a leading one.
+When a society is sanguine, it prioritizes artistic stimulation; when it’s decaying, it holds hedonistic pleasures above all else.
+The prevailing art of a period and what it values is a derivative of a civilization’s disposition.
+A concurrent or lagging indicator, not a leading one.

 -------------- PAUSE --------------

 Why did manufacturing start to vacate the US?
-What made other countries preferrable when America was previously dominant?
+What made other countries preferrable when America was so overwhelmingly dominant?

 The average Chinese worker is about 20% as economically productive as the American one, and if he was paid 20% of the wage, that’d be perfectly fine and would yield no competitive advantage.
-However, he is paid only about 10-15% of the US wage: this is a substantial discrepancy!
-Similar dislocations are persistently found in other surplus nations, such as Germany.
-It leads to a race to the bottom for labor’s share of income, all in the name of “efficiency”.
-You compete with this by paying people less.
+However, he is paid only about 10-15% of the US wage: this is a substantial edge.
+Similar dislocations are found in other surplus nations, like Germany.
+It leads to a race to the bottom for labor’s share of income, all in the name of ‘efficiency’.
+Globalism means you compete by paying people less.

 BUT, this means the trinkets became cheaper, and that means everything became way better!
 We know everything became better, because the spreadsheet-calculated GDP went up, and the trinkets are now cheaper.
 That is all there is to know.

-But wait, am I making money at the same rate?
-Is my purchasing power increasing such that I can consume more of those trinkets while still affording a house?
+But wait, is my purchasing power increasing such that I can consume more of those trinkets while still affording a house?
 Can I support a family on one income like in the 1950s?
-You know, as in an actual quality-of-life increase to go along with that sweet, sweet Bain and Co. spreadsheet growth?
+Is ther an actual quality-of-life increase to go along with that sweet, sweet Bain and Co. spreadsheet growth?
 I know it helps in theory, dear economist, but does it help in practice?

 Is my well-being enhanced alongside those iPhone unit economics?
-Because if not, what are these low-price widgets doing for me exactly...?
-If life isn’t improving alongside it, who cares what the spreadsheet says?
+Because if not, what are these low-price widgets doing for me exactly?
+If life isn’t improving alongside margins, who cares what the GDP says?

 HUSH.
 The middle class are really happy about this, actually, they just don’t know it yet.
 Someone should tell them everything is only getting better.

-This began in the 1970s, and the ramifications of it are slow to manifest; their second and third-order effects accumulating as the situation endures.
+This began in the 1970s, and the ramifications of it are slow to manifest; their second and third-order effects accumulating as this disconnect endures.
 Sometimes when you knock over Chesterton’s Fence, it takes a while to see what you’ve done.

 -------------- RESUME --------------

-Just as music, art, and culture are not responsible for any societal ailment, but symptoms of it, so too is the political climate and the politicians we get.
-Populists don’t birth political demand; political demand births populists.
+Populists don’t produce political demand; political demand produces populists.
+Just as music, art, and culture are not responsible for societal ailments, but symptoms of it, so are the politicians we get.

+Populist politicians would have no meaningful constituency if the polity was not in need of their political goods and services.
 Trump is not the cause of any strife or division, rather he is a symptom of it.
-There would be no PMF for his nationalist, protectionist platform if it weren't communicating something many felt at a spinal level was critical to address obvious problems, ones that spreadsheets failed to identify.
-Populist politicians would have no meaningful constituency if the polity was not in need of their political goods and services.
+There would be no PMF for his nationalist, protectionist platform if it weren't communicating something many felt at a spinal level was critical to address problems that spreadsheet thinking can’t identify.

 Eudaimonia.
 Hedonism.
 Purpose.
 Consumption.

-A market for bleak art followed as eudaimonic, self-actualizing purpose became an afterthought, and hedonistic myopic consumption became the national pastime.
+A market for bleak art followed as eudaimonic, self-actualizing purpose became an afterthought, and hedonistic myopic consumption became the national priority.
 Time preferences shortened, whimsical pleasures prized.
 Middle-class wages slowly decimated.
-Divorce rates skyrocketing.
-A single income increasingly incapable of raising a family on its own.
+Divorce rates rising.
+A single income now incapable of raising a family on its own.
 Yet we’re assured all is well, because the GDP says so.

 When nations are solely understood as expected-value calculations, then becoming the best GDP input you can be is your telos.
-‘Experts’ who don’t recognize a nation as a civilizational container, only as a production zone with border walls made of Excel columns.
+Lead by ‘experts’ who don’t recognize a nation as a civilizational container, only as a production zone with border walls made of Excel columns.
 What do you mean you don't see it that way?
-Have you even read a book?
-Consider reading just one book, then you too can understand why residing in a country-sized, low-trust factory floor is good, actually.
+Have you even read an economics book?
+If you fill your head with a fake science, then you too can understand why residing in a country-sized, low-trust factory floor is good, actually.

 If the material is your sole measurement of success, then the material is what’s sold to you under a false promise of happiness.
 The economic models say you’re gleeful now, so shut the fuck up and be grateful nothing is built here anymore.